epitrac/epitrac_fe/README.md

 ## Learning Goals
 [Project Spec](https://backend.turing.edu/module3/projects/consultancy/)

-This project's goal is creating a successful web application from a student-led project idea, focusing on Service-Oriented Architecture with separate front and back end applications.
+- Design a project from scratch using a student-led idea.
+- Use Service-Oriented Architecture with separate front and back end applications.
-The front-end handles authentication via Google OAuth 2.
+- Implement Bootstap and JavaScript for app styling and map functionality.
+- Authenticate users with an OAuth provider

 ## Setup